hasufell/hpath/README.md

 * safe filepath manipulation, never using String as filepath, but ByteString
 * still allowing sufficient control to interact with the underlying low-level calls

+Note: this library was written for __posix__ systems and it will probably not support other systems.

 ## Differences to 'path'

 * doesn't attempt to fake IO-related information into the path, so whether a path points to a file or directory is up to your IO-code to decide...